Vyshnav2255/MyWebsite/_blogs/Make this lockdown more Productive.md

 ### 3. Workout

 Try to work out for 30 minutes.
 It will make you more energetic throughout the day.
 It helps you to focus on your task.
 It helps you lose weight.
-If you can't do big workouts, at least go for a walk or do cycling for 30 minutes.
+If you can't do big workouts, at least walk or go cycling for 30 minutes.
 If you are lazy or don't have the mood to do anything, a 1-minute workout is excellent.
 Do some pushups or pullups.

 ![alt text](/Images/Blog/9989-3.png "4")